rackerlabs/support-how-to/content/general/understanding-the-cloud-computing-stack-Saas-Paas-Iaas.md

 #### When not to use PaaS

-The ability to automate processes, use predefined components and building blocks, and deploy automatically to production creates value that make PaaS highly attractive.
+The ability to automate processes, use predefined components and building blocks, and deploy automatically to production creates value that makes PaaS highly attractive.
 However, PaaS might not be ideal in the following situations:

   - The app needs to be highly portable in terms of hosting.
   - Proprietary languages or approaches would impact the development process.